-The Jarisch-Herxheimer reaction has been seen following amoxicillin treatment of Lyme disease.
+The Jarisch-Herxheimer reaction has been seen following amoxicillin treatment of Lyme disease (see section 4.8).
 It results directly from the bactericidal activity of amoxicillin on the causative bacteria of Lyme disease, the spirochaete Borrelia burgdorferi.
 Patients should be reassured that this is a common and usually self-limiting consequence of antibiotic treatment of Lyme disease.